mrwalakala/mrwalakala.github.io/_posts/2021-01-19-Service-Portal-Tetris.md

 permalink: service-portal-tetris

 ---
-Arkanoir on the page dedicated to 404 is a classic, but why not replace it with the equally classic tetris?
+Arkanoid on the page dedicated to 404 is a classic, but why not replace it with the equally classic tetris?

 The version of tetris that will be used is [Blockrain.js][blockrainjs], a JavaScript clone of Tetris.